puckwang/ACO-TMS/README.md

 # Ant-TMS
-a Ant System for Task Matching and Scheduling
+a ant colony optimization for Task Matching and Scheduling